natron2000/LLM_10K_MADS/README.md

 ## Evaluation Instructions
 **Instructions for Evaluation:** <br/>

-To replicate graphs all that is needed to run is model_comparisons.ipynb, since all model scores are stored in the score_dicts folder.
+To replicate comparison graphs all that is needed to run is model_comparisons.ipynb, since all model scores are stored in the score_dicts folder.
 The three other notebooks create the vector stores, files in the response_dicts folder, and produce the files in the score_dicts folder whcih are used in the model comparisons.<br/>

 **For full replication follow these steps:** <br/>

 *Must run contents of Main_Code folder first*
 1. Run through create_alt_vector_stores.ipynb to create the alternate chroma db vector store *(This file will take a long time to run)* <br/>
    *Ensure file path in cell 2 is set to the path of the files produced by cap_2_down.py* <br />
 2. Run through generate_responses_dict.ipynb to create the response dictionaries to use for scoring <br />
    *Ensure file paths in cell 2 are set to the correct location of vector stores* <br />
 3. Run through generate_score_dict.ipynb to score the responses and produce files in score_dicts <br />
 4. Run through model_comparisons.ipynb to generate visuals of comparisons used in report<br />
+5. Run ChromaDB_Analysis.ipynb to produce comparison files <br />
+    *Will need to ensure file paths match up to the correct filepaths produced by cap_3_down.py and create_alt_vector_stores.ipynb*